 We encourage any prospective resident to visit us, either on Open Day or by booking a tour.

-Every Queen’s graduate resident enjoys a single room, which comes furnished with all the essentials: a bed, desk, lamp, wardrobe, bar-sized fridge, bookcase, power board and heating.
+Every Queen’s resident enjoys a single room, which comes furnished with all the essentials: a bed, desk, lamp, wardrobe, bar-sized fridge, bookcase, power board and heating.
 If you are an international student, we will also supply bed linen.

 One of the distinctive and enjoyable aspects of College life is the impromptu ‘corridor sits’, where residents will open up their rooms and congregate in the corridors for informal get-togethers.
 The Queen’s corridor culture has created many lifelong friendships.